How to Enroll In a CNA Classes near Worcester Pennsylvania

 Certified Nursing Assistants complete many duties in the Worcester PA hospitals, clinics and other health care organizations where they are employed.
 Per their title, CNAs are not licensed by the state but instead are certified.
 Given that they are not licensed, they perform under the guidance and supervision of either a licensed LPN or RN.
 Plus as nursing assistants, their prime job function is to assist the licensed nurses that they work under.
 Their responsibilities are numerous and diverse, and in a hospital environment might include:

-- Providing basic care to patients
+- Administering basic services to patients

-- Reading patient’s vital signs
+- Taking patient’s vital signs

 - Keeping a record of patient’s health status